Epilepsy & Seizures

 - unusual fetal movements suggestive of intrauterine convulsions

-In neonates and infants without demonstrable brain lesions, metabolic causes (eg, hypocalcemia, hypoglycemia, hyponatremia) and inborn errors of metabolism (eg, urea cycle disorders, nonketotic hyperglycinemia, organic acidurias, biotin disorders, molybdenum cofactor deficiency, and pyruvate dehydrogenase deficiency) should be ruled out.
+In neonates and infants without demonstrable brain lesions, metabolic causes (eg, hypocalcemia, hypoglycemia, hyponatremia) and inborn errors of metabolism (eg, urea cycle disorders, nonketotic hyperglycinemia, organic acidurias, biotin disorders, and pyruvate dehydrogenase deficiency) should be ruled out, as well as molybdenum cofactor deficiency and isolated sulfite oxidase deficiency, in which levels of α-AASA are also high (56).

-Pyridoxal phosphate (PLP) responsive seizures.
-In these patients, pyridoxine is ineffective, whereas administration of pyridoxal phosphate results in a clinical response (66; 36; 44; 73).
-A study challenges the paradigm of exclusive PLP responsiveness in patients with pyridoxal 5′-phosphate oxidase deficiency and underlines the importance of consecutive testing of pyridoxine and PLP in neonates with antiepileptic drug-resistant seizures.
-Patients with pyridoxine response but normal biomarkers for antiquitin deficiency should undergo PNPO mutation analysis (75).
+PNPO-associated pyridoxine-dependent epilepsy is caused by biallelic pathogenic variants in the pyridoxine-5′-phosphateoxidase (PNPO) gene.
+In these patients, pyridoxine is ineffective, whereas administration of pyridoxal phosphate results in a clinical response (59; 36; 42; 68).
+A study challenges the paradigm of exclusive PLP responsiveness in patients with pyridoxal 5′-phosphate oxidase deficiency and underlines the importance of consecutive testing of pyridoxine and PLP in neonates with antiseizure medication-resistant seizures.
+Patients with pyridoxine response but normal biomarkers for antiquitin deficiency should undergo PNPO mutation analysis (70).

 Finally, the diagnosis of pyridoxine deficiency should be considered as well.
 The deficiency can be due to insufficient dietary intake, gastrointestinal malabsorptive states, liver diseases, and leukemia.
 Relative depletion states due to increased metabolic demands are also possible (eg, hyperthyroidism).
 Isoniazid therapy causes a decrease in vitamin B6 levels.
 The clinical manifestations are similar in both the pyridoxine-deficiency and pyridoxine-dependency state, but peripheral neuritis, dermatitis, and anemia are only associated with the deficiency state.
-High protein consumption in the presence of B6 deficiency readily produces the signs of B6 hypovitaminosis, but in Third World countries, the signs of the deficiency may be masked (67).
-Abnormal urinary excretion of xanthurenic acid with the tryptophan load test identifies the pyridoxine-deficiency state.
+High protein consumption in the presence of B6 deficiency readily produces the signs of B6 hypovitaminosis, but in Third World countries, the signs of the deficiency may be masked (62).
+Increased concentration of α-aminoadipic semialdehyde (α-AASA) in urine and/or plasma identifies the pyridoxine-dependent state.

 The rare occurrence of this disease, its heterogeneous presentation, and variable response to treatment make the diagnosis difficult.
 However, measurement of urinary alpha-AASA is a simple way of confirming the diagnosis of pyridoxine-dependent seizures, and ALDH7A1 gene analysis provides a means for prenatal diagnosis.

-Different groups have identified novel biomarker for pyridoxine-dependent epilepsy that may be used in current newborn screening programs in a cost-effective manner (58; 97).
+Different groups have identified novel biomarkers for pyridoxine-dependent epilepsy that may be used in current newborn screening programs in a cost-effective manner (53; 92).
+2S,6S-/2S,6R-oxopropylpiperidine-2-carboxylic acid (2-OPP) was identified and suggested as a potential newborn screening biomarker for pyridoxine-dependent seizures in dried bloodspots (33).

-The maximum recommended dose is 500 mg per day.
 High doses carry the risk of developing a reversible peripheral sensory neuropathy.
 The risk of peripheral neuropathy must be weighed against the potential neurodevelopmental benefits of increased doses of pyridoxine.
 Adjustment of the dose of pyridoxine might prevent the development of mental retardation and produce remission of seizures and normalization of CSF glutamate (06).
-Two siblings were described with pyridoxine-dependent seizures and known homozygous antiquitin mutations in which early and high-dose pyridoxine treatment benefitted cognition (80; 81).
-These patients will need lifelong supplementation with pyridoxine.
-In a patient with pyridoxine-dependent seizures with a partial response to vitamin B6, folinic acid should be added (84).
-Currently, urinary alpha-aminoadipic semialdehyde is a reliable biomarker of pyridoxine-dependent epilepsy, even under pyridoxine treatment with good evolution; thus, antiquitin gene analysis should be performed (72).
-The authors have identified a large homozygous deletion in 1 patient and 2 heterozygous mutations in the other 3 (72).
-Dietary lysine restriction as an adjunct to pyridoxine therapy was well tolerated with significant decrease of potentially neurotoxic biomarkers and with the potential to improve developmental outcomes and seizure control in children with pyridoxine-dependent epilepsy caused by antiquin deficiency (92; 94; 100).
-In a child with pyridoxine-dependent epilepsy due to antiquitin deficiency, beneficial outcome of early dietary lysine restriction as an adjunct to pyridoxine therapy has been reported (53).
-Arginine fortification has proven safe as an add-on treatment to lysine restriction as well as effective in improving outcomes.
-Arginine supplement of 400 mg/kg/day, together with pyridoxine 200 mg/kg/day, a decrease in CSF alpha-AASA, and improvement in general abilities as well as verbal and motor functions were reported (59; 93; 56).
+In a patient with pyridoxine-dependent seizures with a partial response to vitamin B6, folinic acid should be added (79).
+Currently, urinary alpha-aminoadipic semialdehyde is a reliable biomarker of pyridoxine-dependent epilepsy, even under pyridoxine treatment with good evolution; thus, antiquitin gene analysis should be performed (67).

 Roberto H Caraballo MD